What a sitemap is and how to build one the search engines love

 What is the difference between a Google sitemap and a Bing sitemap?

-As of my knowledge cutoff in September 2021, there’s no fundamental difference between a sitemap submitted to Google and one submitted to Bing.
+As of September 2021, the cutoff date, to my knowledge, there’s no fundamental difference between a sitemap submitted to Google and one submitted to Bing.
 Both search engines require sitemaps to be in XML format and follow the sitemap protocol standardized by sitemaps.org.

 The differences mainly lie in the tools and processes used for submission: